kevinau/kevinau.github.io/index.md

 What is PennyLedger?
 ===================

-PennyLedger is an accounting system for home used, clubs and societies and small business.
+PennyLedger is an accounting system for home use, clubs and societies, and small business.
 As far as possible, it uses source documents as the basis for all accounting entries.
-The source documents can be PDF's or scanned images of paper documents.
+The source documents can be PDF's, emails or scanned images of paper documents.

 PennyLedger is written in Java, using [OSGi](http://wiki.osgi.org/wiki/Main_Page).
 It is a client-server application, with the clients being any modern web browser.